GreenDeploy-io/oauth-gpt/README.md

 ## Roadmap

-I divide my road into committed plans vs uncommitted plans.
+I divide my roadmap into [committed plans](#committed-plans) and [uncommitted plans](#not-committed-plans).

 Both committed and un-committed plans do not come with a committed timeline.

 They will be done when they are done.
+And in no particular order.

 If you want to get updated, you can create a GitHub issue and tell me your preferred method of getting updates.
 I am leaning towards a Substack for such purposes.
+Majority wins.

 ### Committed Plans